Update, July 2025: Recent changes from the OBBA bill have made the QSBS benefits even more accessible! Read on.

 - Domestic C Corporation status.
 Your company must be a U.S.-based C corporation when the stock is issued.
 This is a foundational requirement.
 S corporations and LLCs don't qualify, even if they later convert to C corps after issuing stock.

 - Asset value limit.
-The company's total gross assets must stay under $50 million both before and immediately after issuing the stock.
+For stock acquired before July 4, 2025, the company's total gross assets must stay under $50 million both before and immediately after issuing the stock.
+For stock acquired on or after July 4, 2025, this threshold increases to $75 million.
 Keep in mind that this threshold applies at the time of issuance.
 Future growth won't disqualify previously qualified shares.
 However, changes in your 409A valuation could affect QSBS status for new stock issuances.

 - Active business engagement.
 At least 80% of your company's assets must be actively used in running the business.
 This means actually operating a business rather than just holding investments or assets.